 Constantly develop professional and personal skills: pay attention to modern techniques, inventions, training, etc.

 Respect your colleagues: Never talk about them in a lousy manner, especially to patients.

 And sure, the most important, be an expert in your field.

 A doctor and patient work altogether, deciding how to solve the problem in the best possible way.
 The main disadvantage is that the patient's unstable psychological state can interfere with treatment.
-This model seems to be okay, but it is not very popular as, usually, patients and doctors aren't comfortable with this cooperation, especially dealing with severe diseases and decisions.
+This model seems okay, but it is not very popular as, usually, patients and doctors aren't comfortable with this cooperation, especially dealing with severe diseases and decisions.

 A doctor dominates the decision-making process.
-However, he still tells the patient about each prescription, procedure, and medicine, answers questions in detail, and carefully accepts all incoming information.
+However, he still tells the patient about each prescription procedure, answers questions in detail, and carefully accepts all incoming information.
 The doctor listens to the patient, and it is the most important.
 He understands the patient's fears and tries to explain everything in detail to calm the patient down.
 This model is the ideal one.
 But, unfortunately, even nowadays, it is rarely found.

 Support patients emotionally.

 Talk openly about the disease, dangers, possible risks, and treatment methods.